-The healthcare bill failure spelled uncertainty for President Donald Trump's agenda of tax reform and an infrastructure overhaul, leaving the president without any major legislative accomplishments six months into his tenure.
+The failure of the bill spelled uncertainty for President Donald Trump's agenda of tax reform and an infrastructure overhaul, leaving the president without any major legislative accomplishments six months into his tenure.

-News on the healthcare bill sent the U.S. dollar to a 10-month low against a basket of major currencies.
+News about the bill's collapse sent the U.S. dollar to a 10-month low against a basket of major currencies.

-Eight of the 11 major S&P 500 sectors were lower, with the healthcare index's 0.50 percent fall leading the decliners.
+Six of the 11 major S&P 500 sectors were lower, with the telecommunications and financial sectors leading the decliners.

-As the earnings season gets under way, the market will be keeping a close eye on corporate results to see if the high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.
+The market will be keeping a close eye on corporate results to see if high valuations are justified in the face of mixed economic data, tepid inflation and policy gridlock in Washington.